 Anyhow, it turned out these kids could intuitively pick big long-term winners.
-By my count the portfolio had nearly ten-bagged in 27 years (N.B.
-I assumed equal-weighted starting investments).
-Not only that, but I based that calculation on just five stocks: Disney, Nike, IBM, Walmart and PepsiCo.
-I ignored the likes of Mobil and Gap, as well as the portfolio’s losers (including Chapter 11 names like L.A.
+By my count the portfolio had nearly ten-bagged in 27 years.
+(Note that I assumed equal-weighted starting investments).
+Not only that, but that calculation was based on just five stocks: Disney, Nike, IBM, Walmart and PepsiCo.
+It ignored the likes of Mobil and Gap, as well as the portfolio’s losers (including Chapter 11 names like L.A.
 Gear).
 That aside, it strikes me as impressive that even after writing off 65% of the starting constituents those kids picked a portfolio that would compound away at double-digit clip.
 Good job.

 Quick math suggests the $50,000 starting capital has compounded at around 12.5% per annum on average over the past thirty years.
 What about the value of the other constituents?
 Well, the reason I wrote them off initially was to make the following point about diversification and compounding: you only need a few big winners to more than make up for the odd 100% wipeout.

-Believe it or not it actually gets even better for a couple of reasons.
-First, I haven’t (yet) included cash dividends.
-If you let them pile up in a broker account you’d be sitting on around $200,000 as I type.
-Second, I haven’t included any spin-offs such as Tricon Global Restaurants from PepsiCo.
-(Note: Tricon is now called Yum Brands! and owns KFC, Pizza Hut and Taco Bell).
+Believe it or not, it actually gets even better for a couple of reasons.
+Firstly, I haven’t included cash dividends yet.
+If you would have just let them pile up in a broker account then you would currently be sitting on around $200,000.
+Secondly, I haven’t included the spin-offs like Tricon Global Restaurants from PepsiCo.
+Tricon is now called Yum Brands! and owns KFC, Pizza Hut and Taco Bell.

-As far as I am concerned the income potential of the portfolio is actually more interesting.
-I mean let’s face it, a big chunk of the capital appreciation is due to expanding valuation multiples, which works both ways.
-(Imagine we entered a bear market in 2019 which wiped out all of the stock price gains from 2016.
-Suddenly, things wouldn’t look so impressive).
+The income potential of the portfolio is actually more interesting, at least as far as I am concerned.
+I mean let’s face it, a big chunk of the capital appreciation is due to expanding valuations, which works both ways.
+Imagine we entered a bear market in 2019 which wiped out all of the stock price gains from 2016.
+Suddenly, things wouldn’t look so impressive.